Harshith5S/VDP_Solutions/README.md

-# full_stack_web_development
+# VDP-Solutons-Pvt-Ltd.
-website for VDP Solutions Pvt Ltd. company using django
+full stack web development using django

 download this p3 file and extract open xampp or wramp server and start apache and mysql